ITU-BDSA23-GROUP10/Chirp/docs/report.md

 The group chose this license as it was a good fit for the groups requirements of an open source license in that it basically has no restrictions for any end user or somebody who wants to work with the codebase.
 We also sign off any warranty or liability which is great for a small group project that we more than likely wont want to take further in the future.

-## LLMs, ChatGPT, CoPilot, and others
+## LLMs, ChatGPT, Copilot, and others
 The use of LLMs like ChatGPT and Copilot has been documented on github commits as a co-author when used.
+The use of Copilot was almost entirely used for writing comments in the code as documentation and was used to translate a bash script into a powershell version of that script for the docker setup.

  You can see the number of these commits on the page linked here: [ChatGPT Co-authored commits](https://github.com/ITU-BDSA23-GROUP10/Chirp/graphs/contributors).
-Sadly the page that shows the actual commits doesn't have the commits that it contributed on as these were done on separate branches whose commits seem to not carry over to the main branch's working tree.
+Sadly the page that shows the actual commits doesn't have all the commits that it contributed on as these were done on separate branches whose commits seem to not carry over to the main branch's working tree.

 # References
 This section is a collection of the references used in this report with date stamps.
 The references are in the order they appear in the report are and numbered the same here as in the report.